Online Master of Science in Information Security and Assurance

 Learn the latest in cyberdefense

-Our curriculum covers leading-edge techniques to help you assess and recommend safeguards to protect an organization's information assets.
+Our MSISA curriculum, designed around standards set by the National Initiative for Cybersecurity Education (NICE) framework, covers leading-edge techniques to help you assess and recommend safeguards to protect an organization’s information assets.
 You’ll get hands-on experience defending against cyberattacks.
-And you’ll learn to wield technology used by hackers and terrorists to beat them at their own game.
+You’ll learn to wield technology used by hackers and terrorists to beat them at their own game.

 Build your skills

 - Conceptualize secure information technology systems.

 - Provide the support, administration and maintenance to ensure effective, efficient information technology system performance and security.

 - Lead, manage and promote policies that help organizations securely conduct work.

 - Identify, analyze and mitigate threats to information technology systems.